 Our Skip the Slip campaign tackles the unnecessary environmental waste and toxins used in thermal paper receipts.
-Every year in the US, receipt use consumes over 3 million trees and 9 billion gallons of water.
-Receipts production results in 302 million pounds of solid waste and over 4 billion pounds of CO2 emissions (the equivalent of 450,000 cars on the road).
-And the majority of thermal paper receipts are coated with BPA or BPS, exposing those who regularly touch receipts to these toxins.
+Every year in the US, receipt use consumes over three million trees and nearly nine billion gallons of water.
+Receipt production creates nearly 300 million pounds of solid waste and emits the greenhouse gas equivalent to over 400,000 cars on the road each year.
+And the majority of thermal paper receipts are coated with BPA or BPS, exposing those who regularly touch receipts to these toxic chemicals.

 Green America urges retailers to provide a digital receipt option and a phenol-free (meaning no BPA or BPS) paper receipt upon customer request.
 You can find out more details on our campaign here, along with our report that lays out the issue in detail.

 We want to make sure that all customer preferences are met by receipt options, so we asked Americans what they prefer and want to see from receipts in the future.
 Here's what they told us.

 1. What is your preferred receipt method?